influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.10/examples/anomaly_detection.md

         pass
 ```

-### The Info method
+### The Info Method

 Let's start with the `info` method.
-When Kapacitor starts up it will call `info` and expect in return some information about how this UDFs behaves.
+When Kapacitor starts up it will
+call `info` and expect in return some information about how this UDF
-Specifically what kind of edge the UDF wants and provides.
+behaves.
+Specifically, Kapacitor expects the kind of edge the UDF
+wants and provides.

-Remember that within Kapacitor data is transported in streams or batches so the UDF must declare what it expects.
+> **Remember**: within Kapacitor, data is transported in streams or
+batches, so the UDF must declare what it expects.

-Second UDFs can accept certain options so that they are individually configurable.
+In addition, UDFs can accept certain options so that they are
-The info response can contain a list of options, their names and expected arguments.
+individually configurable.
+The `info` response can contain a list of
+options, their names, and expected arguments.

-For our UDF we need to know three things.
+For our example UDF, we need to know three things:

 1. The field to operate on.
 2. The size of the historical window to keep.
 3. The significance level or `alpha` being used.

-Below we have the implementation of the `info` method for our handler that defines the edge types and options available.
+Below we have the implementation of the `info` method for our handler that defines the edge types and options available:

 ```python
 ...